leezer3/OpenBVE/Building.md

 1. Start "Open Mono Command Prompt" from the start menu.
 2. Open the main openBVE source directory in this terminal.
 3. Restore the packages as required. `nuget restore OpenBVE.sln`
-4. Build the solution. `msbuild OpenBve.sln`
+4. Build the solution. `msbuild OpenBVE.sln`

 ### Mac / Linux

 1. Open the main openBVE source directory in the terminal.
 2. You may either build using the makefile, which supports the following options:
-   - make - Restores the NuGet packages only.
+   - `make` - Restores the NuGet packages only.
-   - make all-release - Creates a release build.
+   - `make all-release` - Creates a release build.
-   - make all-debug - Creates a debug build.
+   - `make all-debug` - Creates a debug build.
+   - `make clean-all` - Cleans release and debug builds.
+   - `make openbve-release` - Creates a release build without tools.
+   - `make openbve-debug` - Creates a debug build without tools.
-   - make debian - On Debian and compatibles, creates an installable deb package.
+   - `make debian` - On Debian and compatibles, creates an installable deb package.
-   - make publish - On Mac, creates an app package.
+   - `make publish` - On Mac, creates an app package.